gerardd33/Tidy/docs/Guide.md

 - Logical operators: unary *not*, binary *and*, *or* along with literals *True* and *False*.

 - *Foreach* loop.
 There is also a *while* loop with standard syntax: ``while (condition) { }``.
-Note that these loops are imperative constructs and can only be used inside actions, not inside functions.
+Note that these loops are imperative non-pure constructs and can only be used inside actions, not inside functions (but they are still expressions, returning *Void*).
 Also don't forget the semicolon.
-It's necessary because of the value declaration.
+It is necessary because of the value declaration.

-- *If* statements.
-Note the very important distinction between the imperative *if* (it can have an optional *else* branch) and the functional *if-then-else* expression.
-The former is like an *if* in C and returns a *Void*, the latter is like Java ternary operator and returns the value from either the *then* or the *else* branch.
+- *If* expressions.
+Note the important distinction between the imperative *if* (it can have an optional *else* branch and its branches may be composed of several expressions) and the functional *if-then-else* expression.
+The former is like an *if* in C, the latter is like Java ternary operator.

 - Higher-order functions and lambdas.
 The syntax for function types and lambda expressions is the same.
-Note that because of Tidy's strict dichotomy between *functions* and *actions*, you always need to explicitly declare whether or not your function can have side effects.
+Note that because of Tidy's strict dichotomy between *functions* and *actions*, you always need to explicitly declare whether or not your method can have side effects.
 As in the paragraph on *get* and *do* expressions, *get* is for *functions* and *do* is for *actions*.
-If you declare your function parameter or lambda with the *get* keyword, it will be run like this: ``local.fun(x)``, if with *do* – like this: ``local#fun(x)``.
+If you declare your method parameter or local-value lambda with the *get* keyword, it will be run like this: ``fun.call(x)``, if with *do* – like this: ``fun#call(x)``.
+This is also true for lambdas stored as fields because they are objects like any other and ``object.attributeLambda`` and ``object#atttributeLambda(...)`` are just getters and setters, hence the need for the special *call* method that each function object has.

-- Note that the syntax doesn't even allow calls like ``fun(x)``.
-There are two reasons for this and we've already talked about both of them: first, each function invocation must be an invocation of some method on some object, and second, you need a way to specify whether this is a function or an action by prefixing it with a dot or a hash.
-If you have a function as your attribute this is not a problem – you just call ``objectName.fun(x)``.
-But what if you have a function ``fun`` as your parameter or stored in a local value?
-In this case, you should use the special keyword ``local`` which is analogous to ``this`` – it references the scope of the method (that is, values local to the method as well as the method parameters).

 - *Pass*: literal of type *Void* (*NOP*).
-Can be used when you need to explicitly return something in an action or expression that expects to return *Void* or as a placeholder as with *pass* in Python.
+Can be used when you need to explicitly return something in an action or expression that expects to return *Void* or as a placeholder as with *pass* in Python (expression lists in actions or *ifs* have to contain at least one expression).

 ## Style

-- Tidy is pretty serious about style.
-It doesn't force you to keep most of the conventions through syntax errors but it doesn't guarantee sensible interpretation of weird syntactic corner cases.
+- Tidy is quite serious about coding style.
 The style used in the snippets above is encouraged.
 It closely resembles Java/Scala style conventions, so when in doubt, use those.
-Treat whitespaces with respect.
-Use curly brackets in multi-line expressions.
-And don't put multiple separate expressions (e.g. in action bodies) on one line.
+You can of course adapt some details to your own taste but stay reasonable, treat whitespaces with respect, use curly brackets in multi-line expressions, don't put multiple separate expressions (e.g. in action bodies) on one line etc.

 - In imperative expressions (*while*, *foreach*, imperative *if*) curly brackets are obligatory.
 In general, curly braces should be placed at the end of the same line as the preceding expression (Java-style).

 - Case conventions are very important.
-Some of them are syntactically significant.
+Most of them are syntactically enforced.
 Vast majority of them is the same as in Java.
 All class names must be in *UpperCamelCase*.
-Method, parameter and variable names must be in *lowerCamelCase*.
-Because automatically generated getters by default have the same name as the field (and they must start with a lowercase letter), fields with constants also need to be in *lowerCamelCase*, unlike in Java or Scala.
+Method, parameter and local value/variable names must be in *lowerCamelCase*.
+Because automatically generated getters by default have the same name as the field (and they must start with a lowercase letter).
+All fields with constants also need to be in *lowerCamelCase*, unlike in Java or Scala.

 - Naming conventions are similar to those in Scala, that is, try to use reasonably descriptive Java-style names in most places, but in places where the code is largely functional, it's okay to use less verbose, even one-letter identifiers, for example: ``add: (x: Int, y: Int) -> Int = x + y``.